Onkar-Satale/Swift_API_mern-/README.md

 ---
 🤝 Contribution

-Contributions are welcome!
+Contributions are welcome.

-Fork the repository.
+🍴 Fork the repository.

-Create a new branch for your feature: git checkout -b feature-name
+🌿 Create a new branch for your feature:

+git checkout -b feature-name

-Make your changes and commit:
+🛠️ Make your changes and commit:

 git commit -m "Add feature XYZ"

-Push your branch:
+🚀 Push to your branch:

 git push origin feature-name

-Open a Pull Request on GitHub.
+🔃 Open a Pull Request on GitHub.

 ---

 🌐 Links
 Repository: https://github.com/Onkar-Satale/Swift_API_mern-

-Live Demo: (Add link if deployed)

 ---

-About
+💡About:

 Swift API is designed for developers and teams to streamline API testing and workflow management.
 It’s lightweight, fast, and fully customizable for personal or professional use.